Putting Your Garden to Bed

 1. Herbaceous Perennials

-1. Herbaceous Perennials that maintain Basal Foliage
+2. Herbaceous Perennials that maintain Basal Foliage

-1. Plants that Remain UP into the Winter
+3. Plants that Remain UP into the Winter

-A lot of perennials just don't turn brown or yellow despite hard killing frosts.
-These plants remain up during the winter.Some simply are very cold tolerant and their tops don't succumb to cold until they have been exposed to a few months of winter.
-Nepeta mussini (Catmint) is a good example of this.
+a.
+Some simply are very cold tolerant and their tops don't succumb to cold until they have been exposed to a few months of winter.
+Nepeta (Catmint) is a good example of this.
 You never get a chance to cut it back before the snow flies because it still looks good.
 Come the spring, it is a matted tangle and gets cut to the ground to make way for a new crown to grow.
 It will be clear to you if a plant is in this category.
 It will still look good when you are "done" with your garden.
 No problem.
 Deal with it next spring!

 German or Bearded Iris falls into this category but they require special treatment.
-Even though their leaves look green and lush until Christmas, you must not leave them up all winter long as the foliage harbors the larvae of the Iris borer.
+Even though their leaves are growing actively and look green and lush until Christmas, you must not leave them up all winter long as the foliage harbors the larvae of the Iris borer.
 So go right to your December calendar and write on it "cut down German Iris" somewhere around the middle of the month.
-Despite THE RULE, cut these down at that late date even if they are green!
+Bag the leaves and discard them.
 This is the easiest and most efficient way to control their enemy, the iris borer.
 Trust me, they will be fine and will still bloom next year.
-All other Irises are cut back when they naturally turn yellow.

-If you suspect that a plant is evergreen in your garden and it's leaves look terrific in December, leave it alone.
+If you suspect that a plant is evergreen in your garden and its leaves look terrific in December, leave it alone.
 It can add winter interest to otherwise barren borders!

 FLOWERING SHRUBS